lstent/lucyStent.me/index.md

 ### About me

-My name is Lucy Stent, I am 24 and about to start my second year of a Bsc in computer science at Falmouth University, the year before coming to Falmouth University I completed Cert.HE for IT including Robotics and Maths achieving a distinction grade from the Open University.
+My name is Lucy Stent, I am 24 and in my second year of a Bsc in computer science at Falmouth University, in september 2017 I was awarded a scholorship to the Women in Games conferrence in London, the year before coming to Falmouth University I completed Cert.HE for IT including Robotics and Maths achieving a disinction grade from the Open University.

 At 19 I was awarded a BTEC (at PPM grade) in Land management from Falmouth marine school and worked for some time as a zookeeper before deciding to take the leap and follow my dream to becoming a game programmer.

-I left main stream school at 14 as I have dyslexia and dyspraxia and falling behind in most classes compared to my peers, I was then educated by Oxford Open Learning and received a B in double science, C in English, C in Math and B in Psychology.
+I left main stream school at 14 as I have dyslexia and dyspraxia and falling behind in most classes compared to my peers, I was then educated by Oxford Open Learning and received a B in double science, C in English, C in Math, B in Psychology and B in Geology.

 # **Portfolio**